 In this podcast, I continue our pulmonary pathophysiology series with a discussion of some ideas relating to ventilation and perfusion.
 Make sure you understand these as they are very frequently tested on the USMLE exams.

 In this podcast, I continue our series on pulmonary pathophysiology with a discussion on pulmonary vascular resistance and its physiologic/pathophysiologic integrations.

 In this podcast, I begin a new series that should help with doing well in an ICU setting.
 The ultimate goal is to have a curriculum that would help with addressing most commonly encountered issues (with residency and medical student ICU rotations).
 This podcast lays a foundation for all the future podcasts I’ll be making in this space and discusses key skills and mindsets you need ahead of you beginning an ICU rotation.

-In this episode, I continue our rapid review series for the USMLE Step 2CK/3 exams with a discussion of a host of classically tested vignettes.
+In this short podcast, I continue the rapid review series for the USMLE Step 2/3 exams by discussing a host of embryological, brain, liver, and renal pathologies.

 In this podcast, I address 18 common errors that should be avoided in writing personal statements.
 Please note, all of these ideas are my opinions only and should not be taken as fact.